AnthonyDiGirolamo/todotxt-machine/README.md

 > High colors may be specified by their index `h0`, ..., `h255` or with the shortcuts for the color cube `#000`, `#006`, `#008`, ..., `#fff` or gray scale entries `g0` (black from color cube) , `g3`, `g7`, ... `g100` (white from color cube).

-You can see the colors defined [here](http://urwid.org/examples/index.html#palette-test-py).
+You can see all the colors defined [here](http://urwid.org/examples/index.html#palette-test-py).

 I recommend you leave the foreground out of the following definitions by adding a comma immediately after the `=`